Givental's non-linear Maslov index on lens spaces: The homology join

 The definitions of the join and boundary operations $\ast$ and $\partial$ directly imply that for any two singular simplices $\sigma \colon \Delta^l \to X$ and $\mu \colon \Delta^m \to Y$ we have

 It follows from \eqref{boundaryjoin} that the chain join \eqref{joinhom} defines an operation

-We now show that the same considerations go through also in the case of equivariant homology for principal $G$-bundles, and that moreover if we consider $\zk$-coefficients with $k$ dividing the order of $G$ then the induced operation in homology is defined in all degrees.
+We now show that the same considerations go through also for principal $G$-bundles for a finite group $G$, and that moreover if we consider $\zk$-coefficients with $k$ dividing the order of $G$ then the induced operation in homology is defined in all degrees.

 Let $\tX \to X$ be a principal $G$-bundle and $C_*( \widetilde{X})^G$ the complex of $G$-invariant chains on $\tX$.
 There is a canonical isomorphism of complexes

 which on a singular simplex $\sigma \colon \Delta^m \to X$ is given by $\varphi(\sigma) = \sum_{g \in G} g \cdot \widetilde{\sigma}\,$, where $\widetilde{\sigma} \colon \Delta^m \to \wt{X}$ is any lift of $\sigma$.
 The join operation sends $G$-invariant chains on $\widetilde{X}$ and $\widetilde{Y}$ to $G$-invariant chains on $\widetilde{X} \ast \widetilde{Y}$.
 Defining